MrakDun-desu/BlockstackerDocs/Stat-counting.md

 `StatUtility` is an object that you can use to call some useful functions that aren't available in Lua by default.
 Functions are all accessed by the `:` notation.

-These are the available utility functions in Blockstacker 0.3:
+These are the available utility functions in UStacker 0.3:
 - `GetCurrentTime()` - will return the current time since the start of the game in seconds as a double.
 - `FormatTime(seconds)` - will return a nicely formatted string of the time you pass in.
 - `GetFormattedTime()` - will return a nicely formatted string of the current time.
 Calling this is equal to calling `StatUtility:FormatTime(StatUtility:GetCurrentTime())`.